Paul Adams

 Earning Trust Abroad

 At Aldershot Garrison, home of the British Army’s airborne forces, I earned foreign jump wings alongside officers from the 10th SFG(A).
-As the junior sergeant in the group, I learned humility and respect—proof that trust bridges rank, culture, and title.
+As a junior sergeant, I learned humility, respect, and trust bridges rank, culture, and title.

 Paul operating encrypted HF burst communications at Camp Darby, a U.S. Army post in Italy, in 1986.